 This unit encourages students to explore ways of working out problems that involve finding the average percentage of the contents of differently sized containers.
 It is suitable for students working at Stage 7-Advanced Multiplicative of the Number Framework.
-This unit is a useful introduction to the Level 5 unit: Mix Up 2.

-- solve problems that involve combining different proportions by:
+- Solve problems that involve combining different proportions by:

 - finding the average percentage of the contents of differently sized containers using the quantities in each container